quicwg/base-drafts/draft-ietf-quic-tls.md

 in the 1-RTT space: once the latter is higher than or equal to the former, another key update can be initiated.

-While only one send key is used at a time, an endpoint SHOULD retain at least two receive keys during a key update so that it can unprotect packets arriving out-of-order.
+While only one send key is used at a time, an endpoint MUST retain at least two receive keys during a key update so that it can unprotect packets arriving out- of-order.

 An endpoint determines which receive key to use by tracking the lowest packet number among the packets received with the currently active key phase.
 If a